+The school opened to students and staff September 1987.
 District personnel periodically examine the school's facilities and help eliminate obstacles to school safety.
 Additionally, health and fire department inspectors contribute to school safety.

 The classrooms are monitored for safety and appearance by the administration and individual classroom teachers.
-The pupils are taught to take active pride in the appearance of school property.
+The pupils are taught to take pride in the appearance of the school.